Old dog lumps and bumps aren’t usually any different to the type of lumps and bumps younger dogs get.

 Treating Malignant Skin Tumors in Dogs

-There is really only one way to treat malignant or cancerous lumps in dogs, and that is to remove them surgically, just as quickly as possible.
+The best way to treat malignant or cancerous lumps in dogs is to remove them surgically, and as quickly as possible.

-The smaller the lump the easier the surgery and the less tissue which has to be removed.
+The smaller the lump the easier the surgery and the less tissue which must be removed.

 Acting fast also helps to reduce the chances of the cancerous cells metastasizing (traveling) into other tissues, organs and lymph nodes.

-Sometimes radiation therapy or other treatments are recommended in addition to removing the tumor.
+Sometimes radiation therapy, chemotherapy or other treatments are recommended in addition to removing the tumor.

-The exact treatment options will be decided by your vet and take into account the size and location of the tumor and whether or not it has spread to other areas of the body.
+The exact treatment options will be decided by your vet and consider the size and location of the tumor and whether it has spread to other areas of the body.